tonedefdev/microservice_app/README.md

 Next, we'll install Helm and then install the necessary charts to get the ingress-nginx controller deployed along with the application components.

 ## Setup Helm and Deploy the Application Components
 Helm is THE package manager for Kubernetes applications.
-It allows you to bundle Kubernetes manifests into a single package to make it eaiser to deploy them to Kubernetes clusters.
+It allows you to bundle Kubernetes manifests into a single package making them easier to deploy.
 Helm also supports templating using a Go based template syntax in addition to complete application lifecycle management.
-Everything you can do with Helm is out of the scope of this readme, but we'll introduce you to some use cases along the way.
+Everything you can do with Helm is out of the scope of this readme, but we'll introduce you to some use concepts along the way.

 Let's first install Helm via Chocolatey:
 ```powershell